 Courts and tables are available for hire, or you could join one of the groups at the centre.
 Check our timetable to find out more.
 Equipment is also available for hire.

-Enjoy the cosy community feel of The Meeting Place Coffee Shop with a light snack or coffee and enjoy a chat.
-Social events are held throughout the year and all are welcome.
+Enjoy the cosy community feel of The Meeting Place coffee shop.
+Grab a light snack or coffee and enjoy a chat.
+Social events are held throughout the year and everyone is welcome.

 |Monday to Thursday

 Rooms for hire

 There are a number of rooms available for training, meetings and social groups, with space for six to 60 people.
 Refreshments, audiovisual equipment, flipcharts, overhead projectors and catering can be organised on request.
 There is a large free car park and fully accessible facilities for the disabled.

 Discounts are offered within the centre on certain activities to Go 4less card holders.
 The scheme is available to people who live within the Norwich City Council boundary and are: